Serrowxd/Crypto_Graph/README.md

 ### Known Bugs

-- Clicking the Existing User or Create Account pass-throughs that take you to the dashboard will cause the navigation dropdown for login/logout to trigger.
-This does not happen when you click the login button direclty.
+- Hitting enter on the account creation or login screens will not automatically trigger the submission.
+- Light theme button text is broken

 ### Logic Breakdown